 Technology, systems, and dental practice software get a lot of attention, and for good reasons.
 They can help you plan, grow, and operate a WOW dental practice.
 But don’t forget about low-tech options like whiteboards to keep you and your team accountable.
 They can help you increase your income quickly.

-If you are ready to implement whiteboards in your practice, our Marketing & Practice Growth Challenge has changed how over 400 dentists look at and use whiteboards in their practices.
-To join the challenge, click here.
 And if you’re ready to join a community of dental bosses just like you, I have a Facebook group where dentists come together to support each other and take action.